 - the ratios of Weather Dependent Renewable financial performances compared to conventional Gas-fired electricity generation.

 Note that these straightforward calaculations compare estimates of cost as if the total European generation fleet was reproduced as of now.
-No account is taken of any past investments in generating installations.
+No account is taken of past investments in generation installations, nor of the ongong costs of further Renewable installations after 2016.

 This post only gives indicative estimates and orders of magnitude of the differentials in financial performance of Weather Dependent Renewables and shows whatever data inputs are assumed that they are generally bound to be very significantly more costly than any fossil fuel based generation.
 Comparative ratios are provided to show the effectiveness of comparatively low carbon Gas-fired generation.